Charles Fletcher-Cooke: Personal life

 In 1959, Fletcher-Cooke married a glamorous divorcee, Diana Westcott, former Lady Avebury.
 At the wedding reception, guests viewed the fact that the cake was made of cardboard as a suitable representation of the relationship between the two.
 They separated soon after and divorced in 1967.

 In February 1963, Fletcher-Cooke had to resign his role as a junior Home Office minister after an eighteen year old borstal boy named Anthony Turner was arrested for speeding in east London.
 He was at the wheel of Fletcher-Cooke's Austin Princess car with his permission but without insurance or a driving licence.
 It transpired that Turner had been living with Fletcher-Cooke who was "looking after him" after they were introduced to each other by Robin, Viscount Maugham.

 In his letter of resignation Fletcher-Cooke said that "he had been particularly concerned with the after-care of delinquents.
 Having been introduced to Turner ... he had duly befriended the young man and tried to help him.
-On reflection, he believed that this course of action had been 'well-intentioned but misguided'.".
+On reflection, he believed that this course of action had been 'well-intentioned but misguided'."

+Honours

+Fletcher-Cooke has been given the following honours;